01

 Post-Launch Optimization

 We schedule formal reviews at 30 days, 90 days, and 6 months post-launch.
-At each review we check whether the system is hitting its original goals, whether anything in the business has changed, whether new use cases have come up, and whether there are platform improvements worth making.
+At each review we assess whether the system is hitting its original success criteria, whether workflows have changed, whether new use cases have emerged, and whether platform updates could improve performance.

 We never modify a live system without testing the change in staging first.
 Every change is documented in version control with a clear record of what changed and why.